kenneth-ge/StereoMath/README.md

 Key combinations:
 * CTRL + SPACE to insert/add new element
+* ALT + INSERT to read current item
+* Reading/review (press any of these twice to get it into a new tab buffer):
     * CTRL + ALT + LEFT BRACKET to read aloud the whole expression using MathSpeak
+        * ALT + LEFT BRACKET to read the current node in MathSpeak
     * CTRL + ALT + RIGHT BRACKET to read aloud the whole expression using the intuitive built-in readaloud system
+        * ALT + RIGHT BRACKET to read the current node in Intuitive Mode
 * WINDOWS + ESC to use spatial navigation

 ![Early Demo of Editor, Displaying Equation](Screenshot_24-2-2024_22859_localhost.jpeg)